fuse-box/fuse-box/docs/faq.md

 Questions related to CSS

-### Why my CSS plugin does not work?
+### Why doesn't my CSSPlugin work?
-You chain is most likely not set up correctly.
+Your chain is most likely not set up correctly.

 In case of the global config, make sure it looks like this: